Securing Your Japan Student Visa: A Comprehensive Guide

 Overview

-Thankfully, obtaining a Student Visa to study in Japan in 2023 is a relatively straightforward process, as long as you answer the questions asked on the Certificate of Eligibility form truthfully and have sufficient financial support.
+Thankfully, obtaining a Student Visa to study in Japan in 2025 is a relatively straightforward and pain-free process, as long as you answer the questions asked on the Certificate of Eligibility form truthfully and have sufficient financial support.
 The university, senmon-gakko or language school you are enrolling in will apply for the Certificate of Eligibility on your behalf and therefore will have staff well versed in the application process.

-Types of Visas
+Types of Japanese Visas

-Whether you are studying at a University, Technical School or Language School, you will be on a Student Visa.
+Whether you are studying at a University, Technical School or Language School, you will be on a Japan Student Visa.
 All will allow you to work part-time up to 28 hours per week once you have applied for and received a working permit.
 Typically you will either be given a student visa for the length of your course or for an initial period of two years if you are entering a university course.

-Student Visa Requirements
+Japan Student Visa Requirements

 Importantly, you will be asked to provide your financial sponsor’s details and proof of their income, so please have this information ready.
 Typically your sponsor will need to evidence a year’s worth of your tuition fees and living expenses, taking into account any scholarship offer you may have received. iCLA’s recommendation is to evidence 2,000,000 yen of annual income and savings if you have not received a scholarship.